Observability (Prometheus, Grafana, Loki, Tempo)

 - Grafana pod logs:

-kubectl -n monitoring logs deploy/prometheus-stack-grafana - Ensure the secret exists:
+kubectl -n monitoring logs deploy/prometheus-stack-grafana - ensure the secret exists:

 kubectl -n monitoring get secret grafana-oidc-secret -o yaml